-R-35.
+R-39.
 Closing of Hearing

-The arbitrator shall specifically inquire of all parties whether they have any further proofs to offer or witnesses to be heard.
+(a) The arbitrator shall specifically inquire of all parties whether they have any further proofs to offer or witnesses to be heard.
 Upon receiving negative replies or if satisfied that the record is complete, the arbitrator shall declare the hearing closed.

-If briefs are to be filed, the hearing shall be declared closed as of the final date set by the arbitrator for the receipt of briefs.
-If documents are to be filed as provided in Section R-32 and the date set for their receipt is later than that set for the receipt of briefs, the later date shall be the closing date of the hearing.
-The time limit within which the arbitrator is required to make the award shall commence, in the absence of other agreements by the parties, upon the closing of the hearing.
+- (b) If documents or responses are to be filed as provided in Rule R-35, or if briefs are to be filed, the hearing shall be declared closed as of the final date set by the arbitrator for the receipt of briefs.
+If no documents, responses, or briefs are to be filed, the arbitrator shall declare the hearings closed as of the date of the last hearing (including telephonic hearings).
+If the case was heard without any oral hearings, the arbitrator shall close the hearings upon the due date established for receipt of the final submission. - (c) The time limit within which the arbitrator is required to make the award shall commence, in the absence of other agreements by the parties, upon the closing of the hearing.
+The AAA may extend the time limit for rendering of the award only in unusual and extreme circumstances.

-R-36.
+R-40.
 Reopening of Hearing

-The hearing may be reopened on the arbitrator's initiative, or upon application of a party, at any time before the award is made.
-If reopening the hearing would prevent the making of the award within the specific time agreed on by the parties in the contract(s) out of which the controversy has arisen, the matter may not be reopened unless the parties agree on an extension of time.
-When no specific date is fixed in the contract, the arbitrator may reopen the hearing and shall have 30 days from the closing of the reopened hearing within which to make an award.
+The hearing may be reopened on the arbitrator's initiative, or by the direction of the arbitrator upon application of a party, at any time before the award is made.
+If reopening the hearing would prevent the making of the award within the specific time agreed to by the parties in the arbitration agreement, the matter may not be reopened unless the parties agree to an extension of time.
+When no specific date is fixed by agreement of the parties, the arbitrator shall have 30 calendar days from the closing of the reopened hearing within which to make an award (14 calendar days if the case is governed by the Expedited Procedures).

-R-37.
+R-41.
 Waiver of Rules